rapidsai/cuxfilter/README.md

     cuxfilter python=3.11 cuda-version=11.8
 ```

-Note: cuxfilter is supported only on Linux, and with Python versions 3.8 and later.
+Note: cuxfilter is supported only on Linux, and with Python versions 3.10 and 3.11.

 ### PyPI